Depends on variety but perennials have a maximum height of 8 feet (2.5 metres)

 When pruning back healthy growth, look for a swelling on the stem.
 This is the point where a new shoot is developing.
 You should make your cut just above this bulge.

 Propagating Lavatera is very easy.
-In fact, if you already have one of these plants you may find they have self-seeded and you have numerous baby plants in the beds around them.
+In fact, if you already have one of these plants you may find it has self-seeded and you have numerous baby plants in the beds around them.
+You can propagate Lavatera from seed and softwood cuttings.

 The plants can easily be grown from seed.
 It is best to plant them directly in the soil in the place you want them to grow.
 This is because they have a long root system so do not do well when transplanted.
 Plant the seeds in spring, after the chance of frost is passed.
 Space the seeds 18-24 inches (45- 60 cm) apart.
 They will germinate in around 15 to 20 days.